mrizaln/madbfs/README.md

 - **`madbfs-server`**

   While Conan is a package manager, it can also be used as toolchain for cross-compiling via profile.
 A profile for build environment and host environment is required.
 I used profiles at `./.github/workflows/` both for development and CI.
 If you read `profile-server.ini` you might notice that `settings.arch` and `conf.tools.android:ndk_path` values are not set concretely, instead it uses environment variable.
 This is because the profile needs to be reused for multiple architecture and not hardcode Android NDK path on the profile respectively.

   > Conan uses build-host naming convention instead of host-target for cross-compilation

   For this instruction, I will use the profiles above.

   The first step is moving to `madbfs-server` directory from the root.
-Then you need to get build dependencies using Conan.
-At this point `ANDROID_NDK_HOME` and `MADBFS_SERVER_ARCH` (for `conf.tools.android:ndk_path` and `settings.arch` respectively) need to be define already.
+Then you need to get the build dependencies using Conan.
+At this point `ANDROID_NDK_HOME` and `MADBFS_SERVER_ARCH` (for `conf.tools.android:ndk_path` and `settings.arch` respectively) needs to be defined already.

   Assume the `${variables}` point to valid arch, profiles, and build type (capitalized)